Menu

 Book Now - From £100.00

-Furniture Restoration Saturday with Ernest Riall – Autumn 2023
+Furniture Restoration Saturday with Ernest Riall – Winter 2024

 In this course, Ernest will help students of all levels from complete novices to experienced restorers.
 All types of projects are possible (We do suggest you send a picture of the object if this is your first class with the school).
 All materials can be provided by the school (although a charge may apply).
 Ernest will carefully walk the student through every step of the entire process of restoring their selected project.
 Imagine the great feeling one gets from developing the hand skills needed to turn a warn piece of furniture into a thing of beauty.